New Jersey Spinal Cord Injury Attorneys

 - Property Owners: In cases where the injury occurred due to unsafe conditions on someone’s property, the property owner might be responsible under premises liability laws.

-- Employers: If the injury happened at work, your employer could be liable, especially if proper safety measures were not in place.
+- Employers: If the injury happened in a workplace accident, your employer could be liable, especially if proper safety measures were not in place.

 - Product Manufacturers: For injuries caused by defective products, the manufacturer, distributor, or retailer might be held accountable under product liability laws.